mohibullahkamal/video-store/README.md

 But there is a better way of dealing with asynchronous code... that's where `Promises` come in place...

 #### 2. Promises:
+Holds the eventual result of an asynchronous operation.
+So basically when an async operation completes it could either result in a value or an error.
+A 'Promise' basically promises you that it will return the result of asynchronous operation.

 #### 3. Async/await: